mhbach22021224/Project/README.md

 Group BCĐ

-Members
+Members:
 1. Mai Hoàng Bách - 22021224
 2. Trần Văn Công - 22021180
 3. Lay Thành Đạt - 22021223

-Description
+Description:

 The project is written in Java and Javafx library, created to support people learning English.
 The project is consisted of an English-Vietnamese dictionary which data is stored in a txt files.
 To install the project, you can clone the project then open it in IDE and run it.

-Functions
+Functions:
 1. Display all words in the dictionary
 2. Search word
 3. Add word